Girls in Ocean Science

 Connecting Influential Female Scientists with the Next Generation of Ocean Ambassadors

-Empower yourself to advance your passion for the ocean into a career.
+- Gain the tools and inspiration to turn your passion for the ocean into a fulfilling career!

 Frequently Asked Questions